 When a condensate pump is working correctly, you may forget it’s even there.
-It will be efficiently pumping moisture from your condensate recovery system.
+It will be efficiently pumping moisture from your condensate recovery system while maintaining optimal steam system performance.
 However, once it stops working the way it is supposed to, it can cause many problems.
-If the water overflows, it leads to big messes and can damage the surrounding areas.
+If the water overflows, it leads to big messes and can damage the surrounding areas, equipment, and impact operational efficiency.
 A faulty condensate pump will often cause a back-up of excess water.

 Thankfully, there are steps you can take to do some condensate pump troubleshooting on your own: